 The Broward Schools also announced the closure of all educational centers this Thursday, which includes the suspension of extracurricular activities and after-school care services.

-Despite the fact that Miami-Dade Schools will not close their doors this Thursday, school authorities urge parents, students, and staff to stay alert for weather updates and any changes in the situation.
+Although the Miami-Dade Schools will not close their doors this Thursday, school authorities urge parents, students, and staff to stay alert for weather updates and any changes in the situation.

-M-DCPS will continue to work with local and national authorities to make informed decisions in the coming hours, based on the evolution of the hurricane.
+M-DCPS will continue working with local and national authorities to make informed decisions in the coming hours, based on the evolution of the hurricane.

 What do you think?